☝️Small business or a startup? See if you qualify for our special offer.

 const fm_mongo_connector = require("flexmonster-mongo-connector");

-Step 5.2.
-Then set up a connection with your MongoDB database and define the Connector:
+Step 3.3.
+Set up a connection with your MongoDB database:

 cacheEnabled: true,